jacobdensford/jacobdensford.com/fell/creating-a-character.md

 You have 4+BOD equipment slots (or slots).

+In addition to the equipment granted by your background, you start with three days' rations, a torch, and 3d6 coin.

 Weapons grant a steel die (or SD).
 Whenever you make a test with a weapon, you may add its steel die to your roll.

 Armor grants protection from harm in the form of protection points (or PP).
 Instead of taking harm to your ability, you may choose to take it to your protection.
-Once out of PP, the armor is broken and must be repaired before granting this benefit again.
+Once out of protection, the armor is broken and must be repaired before granting this benefit again.

 Bulky equipment uses 2 slots and generally requires two hands to carry or wield.